 A New Film by Victoria Bugbee

 Our Indiegogo Campaign raised much needed capital for production and is now over.
-HURRAY.
-Our cast and crew were fantastic. xoxoxox Thanks everyone for your generous support.
+Our cast and crew were fantastic.
+Thanks everyone for your generous support.
 If you missed the video of the cast and B-Roll you can watch the video here.
 Look out for another fundraiser to finish the film.
-V. Bugbee

 Logline: ELSA, 18, is a high school senior when she is sent to live with her strange out of state step-relatives, MARCIA GARTH and her 20 something sons, TAB and EMERY.
 Tab is a gifted pianist and Emery restores antiques to bring in money for the family.
 Both suffer from Stockholm Syndrome since they are forbidden to leave the house.
 Both Emery and Tab fall madly in love with Elsa vying for her attention.
 This shatters Marcia’s control of her “boys.”
 Who will leave and run away with their bohemian cousin?
 Stay tuned and find out.

 Think “My Cousin Rachel” meets “The Royal Tenebaums,” dark with a sense of humor.
 The Gothic Romance is set in the 1990’s a small town in Pennsylvania and was written by award winning playwright Victoria Bugbee and her distant cousin, the late Charles Bugbee.
-It was 1993 and Charlie’s first film “Just Off The Coast” had won best first feature at San Sebastian Film Festival.
-Vicky had just finished writing, directing and producing “A Surreal Soap Opera” at Lincoln Center Out of Doors when the two decided to write “Out of State.” ”
+In 1993 Charlie’s first film “Just Off The Coast” had won best first feature at San Sebastian Film Festival.
+Vicky had just finished writing, directing and producing “A Surreal Soap Opera” at Lincoln Center Out of Doors.
+The cousins joined talent and decided to write “Out of State.” ”

 “Shortly after completing the screenplay,” said Bugbee, “Charlie was taken ill and passed away.
 Many years later, with permission of Charlie Bugbee’s family, we are making the film in his honor.
 This is For Charlie!”